Skip to main content

 Review of early engagement and preparation of technical report

-The Belmore Master Plan will be developed by Council’s multidisciplinary team of experts, with input from technical consultants and consideration of the early engagement findings.
+The Belmore Master Plan was developed by Council’s multidisciplinary team of experts, with input from technical consultants and consideration of the early engagement findings.

-Engaging with the community on the Draft Master Plan
+Engaging with the community on our alternative approach and submission

 Review of submissions

-Following this engagement period all submissions and feedback received on the draft plan will be reviewed to refine the Belmore Master Plan.
+Following this engagement period all submissions and feedback received will be reviewed to refine the on the proposed approach for planning for Belmore.

 Report to Council

-The refined draft Master Plan will be reported to Council for their consideration.
+The alternative approach will be reported to Council in November for their consideration.

 • Timeline item 7 - incomplete